 Figure 5: 16Shop tutorial for registering phishing domains on the platform

-Another phishing kit operator, FreakzBrothers, is selling Amazon phishing kits for $40, offering a polished Phishing-as-a-Service (PhaaS) product.
+Another phishing kit operator, FreakzBrothers, was selling Amazon phishing kits for $40, offering a polished Phishing-as-a-Service (PhaaS) product.
 It even comes with a reporting dashboard that can be used to easily track campaigns, victims, and harvested information.
 These operators also boast about the antibot capabilities on their platform.

 Figure 6: FreakzBROTHERS listing for their latest Amazon phishing kit